kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/02-introduction-to-linux-kernel-development-process/02-linux-kernel-development-process.md

 ### What Does the Release Cycle Look Like?
-> - While the kernel development is a continuous process, at certain pointsduring the
+> - While the kernel development is a continuous process, at certain points during the
     development, when a set of features and bug fixes are ready, a new version of the kernel is released.